September 2023 — Alliance of Literary Societies: New Publications

 Thanks and congratulations are due to the editors:

-The photo (right), taken from the same article, shows Glen at his home in Portugal Place, Cambridge.“I was thrilled to be supervised in a real house, in Portugal Place; a fellow alumnus writes that Glen’s supervisions were ‘the epitome of the Cambridge experience for me — learning and exposure to our beloved literature without the sense of feeling judged.’”
+“I was thrilled to be supervised in a real house, in Portugal Place; a fellow alumnus writes that Glen’s supervisions were ‘the epitome of the Cambridge experience for me — learning and exposure to our beloved literature without the sense of feeling judged.’”

 The Powys Review edited by Belinda Humfrey, appeared from No. 1, Spring 1977, through to a double issue nos 31-32, c.
 1997.
 Its first issue included papers from the 1972 John Cowper Powys Centenary Conference, by George Steiner, Angus Wilson and G. Wilson Knight.
 Over the next twenty years a host of other contributors have helped advance knowledge and appreciation of the Powyses.